scottdware/panco/README.md

 * Windows
 * Mac OS

-Just download the .zip file, extract the binary and place it somewhere in your PATH.
+Just download the `panco-<OS>.zip` file, extract the binary and place it somewhere in your PATH.

 ## Usage